WordPress/openverse/docs/projects/README.md

 ### Delivery (`status: Shipped`)

-The completion of the technical implementation is a time for celebration and reflection.
+The completion of the technical implementation of a project is a time for celebration and reflection.

 ### After Completion (`status: Success`, `status: Reverted`)

-After a project is completed and deployed, we take a number of steps to learn from the project.
-We do this to evaluate the success of the project and determine if it achieved the desired goal, but also to make improvements to our own team processes.
+After shipping, the project enters a period of evaluation.
+We do this to meaure the success of the project and determine if it achieved the desired goal, but also to reflect on and make improvements to our own team processes.

 The success criteria for this phase are determined and refined in earlier stages of the project.
 At this point we should have a set of measurable criteria by